What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Producing antimicrobial substances

 When Lactobacillus populations are reduced, the balance of the vaginal ecosystem may change.
+This shift is often referred to as vaginal dysbiosis and may influence the overall vaginal environment.

 What Is Vaginal Dysbiosis?

+Vaginal dysbiosis describes an imbalance in the vaginal microbiome.
 Rather than being dominated by Lactobacillus species, the vaginal environment may contain increased levels of other bacteria.

-Vaginal dysbiosis has been associated with conditions such as:
+Vaginal dysbiosis has been associated with:

 Bacterial vaginosis (BV)